tastybug/hetzner-workstation-vm/README.md

 * store the API token in `~/.hetzner/token`
 * have Terraform installed

+If you want to see what images Hetzner offers, run:
+`curl -H "Authorization: Bearer $(cat ~/.hetzner/token)"  https://api.hetzner.cloud/v1/images | less`

 ## Creation

 What you get: a user philipp that is in group sudo (nopasswd for them) and .dotfiles is already present.
 Remember to set a password on first login (`sudo passwd $USER`)